linktohack/evil-commentary/README.md

 to your `init.el`.

-Or anually clone [evil-commentary] to your `loadpath` and add those line to `init.el`
+Or manually clone [evil-commentary] to your `loadpath` and add those line to `init.el`

 ```lisp